urbit/urbit/docs/pub/doc/arvo/eyre/commentary.md

 `auth.json`, perk `[%auth %json]`, in `++process-auth` serves `++stat-json:ya`, containing such information as the serving ship, which identities are associated with this session, and `oryx`, a CSRF token.
-The latter must be present on all stateful requests, in this case needed to execute a log in.
+The latter must be present on all stateful requests, and is assigned a new `cyst` to track the current client incarnation of the session.
+In this case, however, it is needed only to execute a log in.

+XX explain `ixor` here and not [later](#ixor)?

 `/~/at` is an alternate interface, which injects `auth.json` data into the requested file. `/~/at/auth.js`, then, is a request for the built-in `auth:js`